Community Engagement

 Flowers [Members]

 Includes community members and volunteers who attend a member orientation and activate their membership.
-Opportunities are available to facilitate Membership Orientation for new members, table with staff at events, receive priority invitations for special events, and attend GM meetings to provide feedback and direction to the movement through facilitated discussions.
+Members can facilitate Membership Orientation for new members, table with staff at events, and attend General Member meetings to provide feedback and direction to the movement through facilitated discussions.
+Members can also sign on to advocacy opportunities.

 Fruits / Seeds [Member Leaders]